craigpearson/bem-walker-nav-menu/README.md

 ## Installation

-For now, you have to install it manually in your plugin folder.
+For now, you have to install it manually in your plugins folder.

 If you use something like [wp-boilerplate](https://github.com/benjamincrozat/wp-boilerplate), just install it via Composer like so: